 Avoid self-destruction

-As step 8 is often the most challenging step of the journey, it is also the period where AA members come closest to relapse.
+As step 8 is often the most challenging step of the journey, it is also the period where relapse becomes more likely.
 Looking at negative behavior from one’s past is not a pleasant experience for anyone and for those who are powerless to alcohol can often feel temptation to seek relief in their addiction.
 Recognizing that you are feeling tempted to drink as a reflex to behavioral impulse when writing your list can help avoid it.
 If you are feeling tempted to drink, contact your sponsor counselor.

 Get additional support